tosa-no-onchan/ESP32QRCodeReader/README.md

 ## Usage

-Is recommended to use PlatformIO to install this lib.
+I recommend to use PlatformIO to install this lib.
 Add `qrdec_esp32_eye.ino` and `platformio.ini` file to PlatformIO workspace.

 On PIO Home , New Project
 Name: qrdec_esp32_eye